fuersten/sun_ray/README.md

 ### Variables and Types

 As **WSL** is a dynamically typed language, a variable can change the type by assigning it a value from another type.
-The type of a variable will also be inferred by the compiler, hence a variable has always to be initialized with some value and has no explicit type.
+The type of a variable will also be inferred at runtime, hence a variable has always to be initialized with some value and has no explicit type.

 	n = 42                              # n is a number
 	n = 'I love this!'                  # n is a string